jamilcse13/DEVOPS-pipeline-with-web-application/readme.md

     - pods can communicate with each other
     - a pod is executed with all its elements
     - it better to use small number of container inside a pod

+# Selenium
+- it is a python framework which is used to test web application
+-